jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 The use and study of workflows and the initial implementation of workflow management systems developed in the business world with the need to automate business processes.
-Ludäscher et al. ascribe the origins of workflows and workflow management systems to "office automation," trends in the 1970s,
+Ludäscher et al. ascribe the origins of workflows and workflow management systems to "office automation" trends in the 1970s,
 \[Ludäscher, 2006].
 Van Der Aalst argues that "workflows" arose from the needs of businesses to not only execute tasks, but "to manage the flow of work through the organization," and that managing workflows is the natural evolution from the monolithic applications of the 1960s to applications that rely on external functionality in the 1990s, \[Van der Aalst, 1998].
-(One might argue that Van Der Aalst's depiction continues today with the development of the growth of the "microservices" architectural movement.)
+(One might argue that Van Der Aalst's depiction continues today with the growth of the "microservices" architectural movement.)
 By 1995, in the presence of many workflow tools, the Workflow Management Coalition had developed a "standard" definition of workflows, \[Hollingsworth, 1995],